kokurate/MyProgress/From Python Project Youtube/Information Gathering with Whois & Whatweb.md

 ### How to scan the IP Range Vulnerability using whatweb ???

-1. Find the IP Address just we did before
+1. Find the IP Address like we did before
 ```
 whatweb instagram.com -v
 ```